 Induction and mentoring

-New External Examiners are invited to an annual induction event, which takes place during their first session of appointment.
-A mentor is also assigned to External Examiners who have no previous experience of external examining.
+New External Examiners and Moderators are invited to an annual induction event, which takes place during their first session of appointment.
+A mentor is also assigned to External Examiners and Moderators who have no previous experience of external examining.

 Home office checks

-In line with Home Office regulations, the University is obliged to verify the identity of all newly-appointed External Examiners, and their right to work in the UK, before arrangements can be put into place to pay them for their External Examiner duties.
+In line with Home Office regulations, the University is obliged to verify the identity of all newly-appointed External Examiners and Moderators, and their right to work in the UK, before arrangements can be put into place to pay them for their duties.
 This is normally done at the annual induction event.

 Rights and responsibilities